christina1992/Design-Patterns-Java/README.md

 #Decorator Pattern
 The Decorator Pattern attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
 (Based on Design Principle #5 -open-close principle: Classes should be open for extension but closed for modification.)

+#Singleton Pattern

+The Singleton Pattern ensures a class has only one instance , and provides a global access point to it.
+Depends on your application you have three ways to inicialize a Singleton class actually you have three ways to create one.
+First is the classic one that is not thread safe so you don't want to use this method of creation of singleton class if you are dealing with multithreaded app.
+Then there is the other way of creating a singleton class that is thread safe and fast and that is staticly creating a singleton instance.
+And the third way of creating it is using the synhronizd keyword but it is expensive, it takes more time to run then unsynhronized code.